Please ensure Javascript is enabled for purposes of website accessibility Mesothelioma Case - Pride Legal

 Should I take my Mesothelioma case to trial?

-Under all circumstances, it is imperative to consult a Pride Legal Mesothelioma Attorney reach the maximum compensation for your case.
-Depending on the given situation, you may seek a settlement or a verdict to reach maximum compensation.
+Under all circumstances, it is imperative to consult a Pride Legal mesothelioma attorney to reach the maximum compensation for your case.
+Depending on the given situation and case outcomes, you may seek a settlement or a verdict to reach maximum compensation.

-Although jury verdicts often result in larger rewards for victims of mesothelioma, individuals seeking compensation are not guaranteed to win a case.
-Asbestos lawsuit settlements are lower than potential jury verdicts, but they are guaranteed.
+Although jury verdicts often result in larger rewards for victims of mesothelioma, individuals seeking compensation through a successful lawsuit are not guaranteed to win a case.
+Asbestos lawsuit settlements are lower than potential jury awards, but they are guaranteed.

-Typically, the first settlement offer is low in comparison to potential compensation from a jury verdict.
+Typically, the first settlement offer is low in comparison to potential compensation from a jury verdict or asbestos trust funds.

-Although your decision of whether to accept or decline a settlement offer is up to you, the best decision will be made with the guidance of an experienced Pride Legal Mesothelioma Attorney.
-Our network of lawyers has vast expertise in mesothelioma cases.
+Although your decision of whether to accept or decline a settlement offer is up to you, the best decision will be made with the guidance of an experienced Pride Legal mesothelioma lawyer.
+Our network of asbestos law firms has vast legal experience in mesothelioma cases and access to comprehensive asbestos databases.

 Why should I take a settlement offer for my Mesothelioma case?